vielhuber/jwtbutler/README.md

-# 🗝️ ssohelper 🗝️
+# 🗝️ jwtbutler 🗝️

-ssohelper is a helper library for setting up a single sign on with jwt in a multi domain environment in no time.
+jwtbutler is a helper library for setting up a single sign on with jwt in a multi domain environment in no time.

 ## features